NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 ***

 ### Requirements
-This menu `Req` allows the user to add (or remove) additional requirements from the current project to be included into the analysis.
+This menu `Requirements^` allows the user to select (or deselect) additional requirements from the current project to be included into the analysis.
 Clicking opens a selection menu of possible requirements.
 Requirement names that are shown in gray are already selected; clicking on those hides that requirement from the visualization.
 The first line shows the requirement name, from which LTLSIM was called.
 This requirement cannot be hidden

 ### Listing of Requirements
-The current list of requirements in the visualizer, including the full text in FRETish, can be toggled by clicking on `Requirements in FRETish` just below the header.
+The current list of requirements in the visualizer, including the full text in FRETish, can be toggled by clicking on "Requirements in FRETish" just below the header.

 ***
 <img src="../screen_shots/LTLSIM-REQ-SEL.png">